BHFock/git-cl/docs/design-notes.md

 # git-cl Design Notes - DRAFT

 This document aims to describe the design of git-cl to make future maintenance more easy.
+Note that links to code examples are pinned to certain version of the code and that the code may have evolved since creating the links.

 ## Core Architecture Components